ABC(T)-graphs: an axiomatic characterization of the median procedure in graphs with connected and G$^2$-connected medians: Preliminaries

 We also consider the following triangle axioms, that are meaningful only for graphs with triangles: \begin{enumerate}[(T)] \item \emph{Triangle:} for any three pairwise adjacent vertices $u, v, w$ of $G$, $L(u,v,w) = \{u,v,w\}$. \end{enumerate} \begin{enumerate}[(T$^-$)] \item \emph{weak Triangle:} for any three pairwise adjacent vertices $u, v, w$ of $G$, if $u \in L(u,v,w)$, then $\{u,v,w\} \subseteq L(u,v,w)$. \end{enumerate}

-One can easily see that the median function $\Med$ satisfies the axioms (A),(B), (C), (T), and (T$^-$).
-According to~\cite{McMoMuNoPo}, the consensus functions that satisfies the axioms (A), (B) and (C) are called \emph{ABC-functions}.
+One can easily see that the median function $\Med$ satisfies the axioms (A), (B), (C), (T), and (T$^-$).
+The authors of~\cite{McMoMuNoPo} termed the consensus functions satisfying the axioms (A), (B) and (C), \emph{ABC-functions}.
 We say that a graph $G$ is an \emph{ABC-graph} if there exists an unique ABC-function on $G$, i.e., if the median function is the only ABC-function.
 The \emph{ABCT-} and \emph{ABCT$^-$-}functions and the \emph{ABCT-}, \emph{ABCT$^-$-}graphs are defined in a similar way.
-Characterizing the ABC-graphs (and the ABCT-graphs) is an open problem.
+Characterizing the ABC-graphs (or the ABCT-graphs) is an open problem.
 The first problem is referred in~\cite{McMoMuNoPo} as to the ABC-\emph{problem} and we will refer to the other as to the ABCT-\emph{problem}.